How to Add Notification for Your Website (Updated)

 Running the Notification

-In the preceding codes, we created a function named notifyMe
+In the preceding code, we created a function named notifyMe

-function which allows us to set two arguments: title
+constructor, allowing us to pass two arguments: title

 and options